james-world/oxford-otel-demo/README.md

 ## Running the code

 - Run `.\build` from a powershell / bash prompt to build.
-- Run `docker compose up` (docker required!) to start an Open Telemetry Collection and various Backends
+- Run `docker compose up` (docker required!) or `.\run-otel.ps1` to start an Open Telemetry Collection and various Backends
-- Start the API project with `dotnet run --project src/TechDemo.WebApi`
+- Start the API project with `dotnet run --project src/TechDemo.WebApi` or `.\run-api.ps1`
-- Run the client to send in a call with `dotnet run --project src/TechDemo.Client`
+- Run the client to send in a call with `dotnet run --project src/TechDemo.Client` or `.\run-client.ps1`
+    - The client will call the server, and a trace will be logged across the call consisting of three spans.
+The inner span 'foo' will have some events recorded.
+A log entry will be recorded by the server.
+A metric called 'my-counter' will be incremented.
+The third time the API is called, it will thrown an exception, and record that to the trace.
 - When you are done, use CTRL+C to stop docker compose, and run `docker compose down` to dispose of all resources.

 Browse the various backends to look at the data: